-Another risk is that intermediaries do not give an investor sufficient time to read through disclosures and evaluate their decisions.
+Another risk is that intermediaries may not allow an investor sufficient time to consider disclosures and evaluate their decisions.
 For example, a member jurisdiction indicated that for frequent issuers, the time lapse between 'announcement' and 'pricing' of a bond issuance can be a matter of hours.
 And though a debut or infrequent issuer may typically have a two-week period to review the offering documents, it may not be long enough given their likely unfamiliarity with the issuer.
-Consequently, prospective investors may not be able to digest the offering documents and may have to turn to other sources of information.
+Consequently, prospective investors may not be able to digest the offering documents and may choose to turn to other sources of information.